sthefanny12/PPG-Signals-and-Cholesterol-Concentration-Database/README.md

 he data were obtained on an outpatient basis, i.e., none of the individuals were hospitalized, and data collection was performed in a laboratory.
 Each of the 46 recordings contained a 8-min (480 s) PPGsignal.
 These were sampled at 125 Hz.

 #####File Descriptions
+46 (32 womens and 14 mens)To estimate blood pressure, we analyzed Photoplethysmography (PPG) signals, which contain information about the variation in blood volume within blood vessels.
+The process consisted of the following steps:
+ 1-Acquisition of the PPG Signal: The PPG signals of 46 patients were obtained and stored in .mat files.
+Each file contained the PPG signal, the sampling time, and the sampling frequency.
+ 2-Feature Extraction: Characteristics such as rise time, fall time, time between pulses, and peak amplitude were extracted from the PPG signal.
+These features are crucial as they correlate with blood pressure.
+ 3-Blood Pressure Classification: Thresholds based on medical literature were used to classify each patient into normotensive, prehypertensive, or hypertensive categories.
+For instance, longer rise times and reduced amplitudes can indicate increased arterial stiffness, typical in hypertensive individuals.
+ 4-Validation: The results were compared with expected blood pressure values to validate the accuracy of the model.

 - **sujetoX_PPG.mat**: Each file contains the following variables:
   - `fs`: Sampling frequency (in Hz)
   - `t`: Time vector (in seconds)